Armed Forces Entertainment: History

 Units consisted of celebrities, professional artists, college groups sponsored by the American Theater Association (ATA) and the All American Collegiate Talent Showcase (ACTS).
 The USO and DoD sent thousands of entertainers, celebrity and non-celebrity, to entertain U.S. military personnel, DoD and Department of State civilians, and their family members worldwide.
 By the end of the Vietnam era, virtually all of the programmed shows were non-celebrity with DoD fielding over half of the units.

 In 1982, The USO cancelled the non-celebrity program to concentrate on the recruitment and fielding of well-known celebrity entertainment.
 The DoD directed the Secretary of the Army to assume responsibility for the non-celebrity program.
 In June, all non-celebrity entertainment units sent abroad were participating in the Armed Forces Professional Entertainment Program overseas, nicknamed "DoD Overseas Shows".
 In addition to the non-celebrity program, the AFPEO continued to uphold DoD's portion of the celebrity show responsibilities with the USO.
 These shows were renamed "USO/DoD Celebrity Shows."

 In 1989, the Assistant Secretary of Defense (Personnel and Readiness) assumed operational control of the AFPEO with the Secretary of the Army remaining the Executive Agent.
 This assumption was designed to elevate the AFPEO's authority, facilitate coordination, and increase program visibility.

+From 2003 to 2023, WWE would host the annual event WWE Tribute to the Troops at military camps in the United States and internationally, featuring the Smackdown roster.
+Admittance would be free for troops in the camp and the event would be broadcast as a pay-per-view.

-In 2006, the U.S. Air Force was assigned the Executive Agent for providing celebrity and non-celebrity programs to troops serving overseas, creating the jointly-manned office, Armed Forces Entertainment.
+In 2006, the U.S. Air Force was assigned the Executive Agent for providing celebrity and non-celebrity programs to troops serving overseas, creating the jointly-staffed office, Armed Forces Entertainment.